 As you achieve these anchor points, you will also achieve another important aspect of picking techique, especially if you play a high-gain amp: noise control.
-All the strings lower than than the one you are playing will be muted by the heels of your palm, through their anchor points.
+All the strings lower than than the one you are playing will be muted by the heel anchors.
 The string you are picking will be unmuted.
 And left-hand muting will take care of the noise produced by the higher strings.
 In other words, if you’re fretting a single note as you experiment with this motion, simply allow your fretting finger or fingers to lay gently across the higher strings.
 This will remove them from the noise equation.

 In short, just follow the teal guides.
 Straight to start, ulnar at max downstroke, then straight again at max upstroke.
 This is the McLaughlin, Di Meola, and Andy Wood way.

 Finally, look at the path the pick is traveling.
 Since this is a single-escape motion, what we’re trying to achieve is a motion that’s actually slightly tilted with respect to the guitar’s body.
 If you’re new to picking technique, this is a pretty strange concept!